fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 The RavenDB Map-Reduce Indexing shows how map-reduce pattern enables user to pass a specific computation---indexing---for remote data, stored in server.
 That capability can be extended for computations in general and for remote data split into multiple partitions.
 Let's assume that we have a large chunk of text documents and we want to count occurrence of all words in them---practically intractable for a single computer---and you also have a cluster of computing nodes at your disposal.
 In these situations, where data size is mammoth and cluster of computers is available, [_MapReduce_](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) framework comes in.
 It is a model of distributed computation, proposed by Google researchers Jeffrey Dean and Sanjay Ghemawat in 2004.

-MapReduce builds on master-worker architecture: one node in the cluster is designated as **master node** and others being **worker nodes** under it.
-Clients submit computation jobs defined in map-reduce pattern and input data to the master node; master node coordinates the job's execution until its end.
-Prior to map phase, the master node splits the input documents into partitions, then assigns each partition to a worker node for mapping in parallel.
-In a mapper node, the map function receives documents, iterates through their contents, and maps them to suitable intermediate key-value pairs.
-Once a worker node finishes mapping, master node forwards the intermediate outputs to a worker node for reducing.
+MapReduce builds on master-worker architecture: one node in the cluster is designated as **master node** and others being **worker nodes** under it. <s>Clients submit computation jobs defined in map-reduce pattern and input data to the master node</s>; master node coordinates the job's execution until its end.
+Prior to map phase, <s>the master node splits the input documents</s> into partitions, then assigns each partition to a worker node for mapping in parallel.
+In a mapper node, the map function receives documents, iterates through their contents, maps them to suitable intermediate key-value result pairs, and writes the result pairs in the mapper node's local disk.
+Once a worker node finishes mapping, master node forwards locations of the intermediate outputs to a worker node for reducing.
 Before reducing, intermediate outputs are grouped together by their keys, then reduce function reduces each group to the final result key-value pairs again in parallel.
 Usually reduce outputs are kept in place and successive MapReduce jobs are run on them to reach some final result.

 For our word counting example, map function would iterate over the tokenized words in a document and for each word, produce a $$\langle word, 1 \rangle$$ pair, meaning one occurrence of $$word$$ is found.
 Before reduction, the intermediate output pairs would be grouped by $$word$$.
 Reduce function would add up all 1's for a word (e.g. $$\langle word_1, 1,1,1 \rangle$$) hence producing that word's total occurrence (e.g. $$\langle word_1, 3 \rangle$$).
 Compare the process with that of creating Map-Reduce Index in RavenDB for similarity.